neloefm1/SenseFOG-Documentation/README.md

 Installtime of MatLab as well as specified toolboxes should only take a few minutes.

 ### Instructions on how to run the scripts
-For detailed instructions on how to proceed with preprocessing the raw data and analysing the data, please see the "Instructions.md" page listed in the SenseFOG-Documentation main.
+For detailed instructions on how to proceed with preprocessing the raw data and analysing the data, please see the "Instructions.md" page listed in SenseFOG-Documentation/instructions.md.

 ## Methods